Frequently Asked Questions

 Does refinancing hurt your credit?

 Refinancing does NOT hurt your credit.
 However, refinancing does require a credit check.
 Before we pull the credit we will get an estimated credit score and provide a few refinance options (total cost analysis) prior to moving forward with a credit check.
 This will give you multiple refinance options without having to get a credit inquiry on your credit score.
 Also, the CFPB does allow a borrower to check credit multiple times within a 45 day period without the credit check affecting their credit score.
-Click on this link to see CFPB Credit Check Rules.
-This is a rule set in place so that the customer can make a good decision on their new refinance or purchase a home loan.

 What happens to your old loan when you refinance?